 Stokes National Park covers an area of 10,667 hectares, excluding 16.19 hectares for preservation of a historic homestead - Moir Homestead.

-The closest main town for supplies and other accommodation is Esperance or supplies can be obtained from Munglinup, 30 km west of the Park.
+The closest main town for supplies and other accommodation is Esperance, or supplies can be obtained from Munglinup, 30 kilometres west of the Park.

 There are barbecue facilities and tables available at the inlet along with borehole toilets.
 There is no water available here or at the camping areas.

 The best time to visit is September through to April.
 Contact the ranger on duty for more information and advice on equipment required.
 Exercise caution when boating in the inlet.

 Camping in Western Australia's natural areas is a special experience.

 Tourists are advised to check for alerts and road/park closures before commencing their travel on www.emergency.wa.gov.au and https://alerts.dbca.wa.gov.au